ReviewMyContract.aiReview My Contract

 Liability caps take many forms, and the structure of the cap matters as much as the dollar amount.
 Different cap formulations produce dramatically different outcomes depending on the contract's value, duration, and the timing of a claim.

 Insurance Policy Limits.
-Some contracts — particularly professional services and consulting agreements — cap liability at the vendor's insurance coverage limit.
-This can be a reasonable formulation if: (a) the vendor maintains adequate insurance (typically $1M-$5M for professional liability/E&O), (b) the coverage is verified by certificate at signing, and (c) the cap matches the insurance level rather than being a floor for a much lower negotiated number.
-Insurance-based caps are problematic when: coverage lapses after signing and isn't verified annually, the policy has significant carve-outs that reduce actual available coverage, or the cap equals the coverage limit while excluding consequential damages separately.
+Some contracts cap liability at the vendor's insurance coverage limit.
+This can be a reasonable formulation if: (a) the vendor maintains adequate insurance, (b) the coverage is verified by certificate at signing, and (c) the cap matches the insurance level rather than being a floor for a much lower negotiated number.
+Insurance-based caps are problematic when coverage lapses after signing and is not verified annually.

 Contract Value.
-A cap at "total contract value" — the full amount payable under the agreement — is the most intuitive and often fairest formulation for consulting and professional services work.
-If you are paying $200,000 for a project, and the vendor's negligence causes the project to fail completely, recovering up to $200,000 in direct damages (your fees plus documented incremental costs) is reasonable.
-Contract value caps become problematic in high-risk engagements where the potential downstream harm vastly exceeds the contract price — for example, a $50,000 IT security audit that misses a vulnerability later exploited in a $5,000,000 breach.
+A cap at "total contract value" — the full amount payable under the agreement — is the most intuitive formulation for consulting and professional services work.
+If you are paying $200,000 for a project, and the vendor's negligence causes the project to fail completely, recovering up to $200,000 in direct damages is reasonable.

 Tiered Caps.
-Sophisticated contracts sometimes use tiered caps that vary by the type of claim or breach.
-For example: direct damages capped at total fees paid; IP indemnification claims subject to a higher cap; gross negligence or willful misconduct uncapped.
-This structure is more precise and equitable than a single aggregate cap and is worth negotiating into any significant services contract.
+Sophisticated contracts use tiered caps that vary by claim type: direct damages capped at total fees paid; IP indemnification subject to a higher cap; gross negligence or willful misconduct uncapped.
+This structure is more precise and equitable than a single aggregate cap.

 Cap TypeExampleClaimant-Favorable?Notes